-The amounts reflected in the Stock Awards column represent the grant date fair value of the awards made during the identified fiscal year, as computed in accordance with FASB ASC Topic 718.
-Equity awards for 2009 performance were granted in 2010 and are subject to time-based vesting and, as a result, we do not accrue any compensation expenses associated with such equity awards prior to the year such awards are granted.
-The amounts shown in this column for 2009 reflect the grant date fair value of equity awards granted in 2009 for 2008 performance.
-Assumptions used in the calculation of these amounts are included in Note 17 to our audited financial statements included in our Form 10-K for 2009.
-For 2009 performance, Messrs.
-Schlosstein, Altman, Walsh, Mestre, Aspe and Hiltz received RSUs as a portion of their annual incentive compensation in amounts equal to 44,092, 185,186, 15,274, 79,366, 15,874 and 40,212 RSUs respectively.
-For details on the cash and equity mix for bonuses awarded for 2009 performance for our Named Executive Officers, see "-Compensation Discussion and Analysis - Principal Components of Executive Compensation - Annual Incentive Compensation - Payment of a Portion of Annual Bonuses in Equity" and footnotes 4, 7, 9, 10, 12 and 14 to this table.
+(2) The amounts reflected in the Stock Awards column represent the grant date fair value of the awards made during the identified fiscal year, as computed in accordance with FASB ASC Topic 718.
+Equity awards for 2010 performance were granted in 2011 and, therefore, in accordance with SEC rules, are not shown here.
+The amounts shown in this column for 2010 reflect the grant date fair value of equity awards granted in 2010 for 2009 performance.
+Assumptions used in the calculation of these amounts are included in Note 17 to our audited financial statements included in our Annual Report on Form 10-K for 2010.

-(2) All Other Compensation for each of the Named Executive Officers includes the following:
+(3) All Other Compensation for 2010 for each of the Named Executive Officers includes the following: